Selective Reviews of Bandit Problems in AI via a Statistical View: Introduction

-The agent encounters a dilemma between collecting new information by exploring sub-optimal arms (exploration) and selecting the best action (exploitation) in reliance on the collected information.
-Designing and achieving an efficient and optimal exploration procedure for MAB is a long-established and challenging problem.
-Classical works \cite{robbins1952some}, \cite{lai1985asymptotically} dealt with asymptotic results, while we focus more on non-asymptotic results via non-parametric distribution family \eqref{eq:REGsubg}.
+The objective is to identify the optimal arm while minimizing the selection of sub-optimal arms (i.e., those with rewards $\{Y_k\}_{k \neq k^{\star}}$).
+This creates the classic exploration–exploitation trade-off: the agent must balance exploring sub-optimal arms to gather new information (exploration) with selecting the best-known arm based on existing knowledge (exploitation).
+Designing an exploration procedure for MAB with both valid theoretical guarantees and sound practical performance is a long-established and challenging problem.
+Classical works~\cite{robbins1952some,lai1985asymptotically} dealt with asymptotic results, while we focus more on non-asymptotic results via the non-parametric distribution family \eqref{eq:REGsubg}.

-The following stochastic linear bandit is an important case of structured bandits, which models the expected reward of an arm is a linear function of known features.
+{ \textbf{{Linear Bandit Problems}} Another important case of structured bandits is stochastic linear bandits, which models the expected reward of an arm as a linear function of known features.}